 #5 Agathi Beach

-#6 St. Paul’s Bay from Lindos
+#6 St. Paul’s Bay near Lindos

 → All information about the village of Lindos on Rhodes can be found here: Lindos Rhodes